Laurie0131/PythonDevelopmentProcess/environment_setup_and_example/7_generate_documents_using_pydoc.md

   6 generate documents using pydoc.md for
   EDK II Python Development Process and Coding Specification.
   Hyperlink tag for source file removed from html code.
+  Header text and class text colors changed to black

   Copyright (c) 2020, Intel Corporation.
 All rights reserved.<BR>